yufanghou/yufanghou.github.io/_pages/about.md

   - /about.html
 ---

-I'm a founding professor for Natural Language Processing at [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/).
+I'm a incomping founding professor for Natural Language Processing at [IT:U - Interdisciplinary Transformation University Austria](https://it-u.at/en/).
 I'm also a research scientist at [IBM Research Europe - Ireland](https://research.ibm.com/labs/ireland).
 Previously, I was an adjunct senior lecturer, visiting professor and co-supervisor at [UKP Lab-TU Darmstadt](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp).
 I have a strong background in discourse processing, computational argumentation, fact-checking, scholarly document processing, and information extraction.

 At IT:U, I lead the NLP group with a strong focus on large language model (LLM) governance, cross-document NLP, knowledge and reasoning, and human-centred NLP applications for education, social sciences, humanities, and scientific discovery.
 The broad research goal of the IT:U NLP Lab is to develop robust and trustworthy NLP technologies to improve human-AI and human-human interactions, and to sovle real-world problems.

-I'm currently seeking 2 postdoctoral researchers and 3 PhD students to join the IT:U NLP group!
-If you're passionate about advancing research in any of the following areas, I'd love to hear from you: 1) Governance of Large Language Models (LLMs); 2) Computational Argumentation and Fact-checking; 3) NLP for Science; 4) Knowledge and Reasoning.
-For more details on the positions and how to apply, please visit [the IT:U application page](https://it-u.at/en/research/research-groups/natural-language-processing/).
-Feel free to reach out to me via email (yufang.hou@it-u.at) if you're interested in joining our team or have any questions.

 {% include base_path %}
 <!--I'm a research scientist at IBM Research.
 I'm also an adjunct senior lecturer, visiting professor and co-supervisor at UKP Lab-TU Darmstadt.
 My primary research interest lies in the area of natural language processing (NLP), with a particular focus on language understanding in the discourse level, computational argumentation, and scholarly document processing.
 For more details, see my [publications](https://yufanghou.github.io/publications/).